wasp-lang/web/docs/tutorials/todo-app/2-dependencies-and-auth.md

 }
 ```

+### Updating Main page to check if user is authenticated

 Finally, let's modify `MainPage.js` so that it sends user to Auth page if they are not logged in:
 ```jsx {2-3,8-11} title="ext/MainPage.js"
 // ...